eNewsletters

 The Pilgrimage Cross is a replica of the World Youth Day Cross, which was given to the young people of the world by Pope John Paul II in 1984.
 This replica was constructed by members of the Youth Leadership Team and carried by the team at the opening liturgy of the One Spirit, One Church conference on March 1, 2009, where Bishop Malooly blessed the cross for its use in our communities.

 On March 27, 2010, more than 400 youth and adult leaders carried the cross through the city streets of Wilmington in our diocese’s first Youth Pilgrimage.
-In 2011, more than 700 youth and young adults attended.
-Attendance continue to grow in 2012.
-The fourth Diocesan Youth Pilgrimage is set for Saturday, March 23, 2013.
+In 2011, more than 700 youth and young adults attended and in 2013, our numbers jumped to more than 1,200.
+May God bless us as we continue to grow and delight in the Lord.

 Categories: Pilgrimage